Angel0po/PA2_BON-AO/README.md

 data
 ```

-And for saving the normalized array to 'X_normalized.npy', the code executed is as follows;
+And for saving the normalized array to 'X_normalized.npy', the code executed is as follows.
+Finishing the solution to the first problem.
 ``` python
 #Save normalized array to 'X_normalized.npy'
 np.save('X_normalized.npy', Z_X)